 Maryland LLC Formation

-There are some additional steps that you need to take even after your LLC has been established.
-While they may not be legally required, they are strongly recommended to ensure the long-term success and viability of your business.
+You need to take some additional steps even after your LLC has been established.
+While they may not be legally required, they are strongly recommended to ensure your business’s long-term success and viability.

 Make an LLC Operating Agreement

-The operating agreement is basically a set of rules that govern how your LLC will operate.
-It covers everything, from the way the business will operate day-to-day to how much each member will contribute.
+The operating agreement is a set of rules governing how your LLC will operate.
+It covers everything, from how the business will operate daily to how much each member will contribute.
 An LLC operating agreement, although not mandatory, is a useful guideline and can help to avoid future disputes with business partners.
 It is also necessary to lend legitimacy to your company.

 Register for an Employer Identification Number (EIN).